WyTho/React/README.md

 ## Generate a test-coverage rapport

-To generate a test coverage rapport run the following command:
+To generate a test coverage rapport run the following command.
 ```
 npm run test:coverage
 ```
 This command will add a folder named `/_coverage` in the root of this project.

-After running this command you can open the `/lcov-report/index.html` file generated in this folder manually, or by running.
+If you're running this project on a Windows device, you can run the following command to open the coverage rapport in your default browser.
 ```
 npm run show:coverage
 ```
-This command will open the coverage rapport in your default browser.
+Alternatively you can open the coverage rapport manually by opening `/_coverage/lcov-report/index.html`.

 ## Generate documentation from the typescript code

-To automatically generate documentation for this project, run the following command:
+To automatically generate documentation for this project, run the following command.
 ```
 npm run docs:generate
 ```
 This command will add a folder named `/_documentation` in the root of this project.

-After running this command you can open the `/index.html` file generated in this folder manually, or by running.
+If you're running this project on a Windows device, you can run the following command to open the generated documentation in your default browser.
 ```
 npm run show:docs
 ```
-This command will open the generated documentation in your default browser.
+Alternatively you can open the generated documentation manually by opening `/_documentation/index.html`.

 ## Deployment

-To build this app for deployment run the following command:
+To build this app for deployment run the following command.
 ```
 npm run build
 ```